 - Vertical Circle- It is used for measuring the vertical angle.

 - Index frame- The frame consists of horizontal and vertical wings.
-This frame is additionally called t-frame or vernier frame.
-The horizontal wing helps to require the measurement of vertical angles and vertical wing helps to grip the telescope at the wanted level.
+This frame is additionally called a t-frame or vernier frame.
+The horizontal wing helps to require the measurement of vertical angles and the vertical wing helps to grip the telescope at the wanted level.

 - The standards- Standards look like 'A' shaped and for that, it is known as A-frame.
 The standards’ frames support the telescope and allow it to spin about the vertical axis.

 - The lower pale- The lower plate is that the base of the entire instrument.
-It homes the foot screws and the carrying for the vertical axis. it is strictly connected to the tripod-escalating assembly and does not modification or shift.
+It homes the foot screws and the carrying for the vertical axis. it is strictly connected to the tripod-escalating assembly and does not modifier or shift.
 Horizontal angles are measured with this plate.

 - Plate level- Plate levels are lifting by the upper plate that is the proper angles to every different with one they are coordinate to trunnion axis.
-Plate levels facilitate the telescope to mend incorrect vertical point.
+Plate levels facilitate the telescope to mend incorrect vertical points.